wp-plugins/ip2location-redirection/readme.txt

 == Changelog ==

+* 1.1.4 Fix redirect issue when URL rewrite is using.
 * 1.1.3 Will remain query string in URL after redirection.
 * 1.1.0 Added supports for IP2Location Web Service.
 * 1.0.1 Fixed issue on activation.